totalspectrum/spin2cpp/Spin2cpp.md

 OVERVIEW
 ========

-`spin2cpp` and `fastspin` are tools for converting Spin to C++ and for compiling Spin to native Propeller binaries, respectively.
+`spin2cpp` and `flexspin` are tools for converting Spin to C++ and for compiling Spin to native Propeller binaries, respectively.
 They can also accept a FreeBASIC-like dialect and C code as input, so the names are no longer really appropriate.

 Background
 ----------